Rhubarb is a perennial plant grown for its leaf stalks.

 - Fall planting: In mild-winter regions plant crowns in autumn after the summer heat has broken.

-Recommended varieties: ‘Valentine’ and ‘Strawberry’ are vivid red varieties.
+Recommended Rhubarb Varieties: ‘Valentine’ and ‘Strawberry’ are vivid red varieties.
 ‘Canada Red’ stays red after cooking.
 ‘Cherry Giant’ can grow where summers are warm.
 ‘Victoria’ can be grown from seed.

 Botanical Name: Rheum rhabarbarum